shmulik-willinger/traffic_sign_classifier/writeup.md

 **Model training**

-To train the model, I used LeNet architecture as a baseline, with additional 2D Convolution layer and a couple of parameter tunning. batch size was set to 100, and I also used 100 epochs.
+To train the model, I used LeNet architecture as a baseline, with additional 2D Convolution layer and a couple of parameter tuning.
+Batch size was set to 100, and I also used 100 epochs.
 The learning rate (0.001), mean (0) and sigma (0.1) were left with their default values.

 **Approach taken for finding the solution**

 I started with LeNet architecture and the train accuracy wasn't high enough, so I start with changing the default parameters of the batch and epochs which improved the results.
-I applied grayscale on the dataset which give some better results and also the model is much more faster.
+I applied grayscale on the dataset which give some better results and also the model is much faster.
 After adding more images to the dataset (in the preprocessing step) I also observed better results.
-Adding the dropout function after each layer also improving the accuracy ('Max pooling' steps dosen't need it since it already performing dropout)
+Adding the dropout function after each layer also improving the accuracy ('Max pooling' steps doesn't need it since it already performing dropout)
-ReLU activation function produced better results then sigmoid.
+ReLU activation function produced better results than sigmoid.
 I found that splitting the LeNet first Convolution layer to two 2D Convolution layers helps getting higher accuracy.
 I left the learning rate and the Mean as is since after trying to change them a little bit I didn't get better results.
 There are lots options to change parameters in the Model - padding, stride, filters, connected shapes, weight and bias initialization and more.
-I tunned them many times till I got results to my satisfaction.
+I tuned them many times till I got results to my satisfaction.
 AdamOptimizer was set instead of the GradientDescentOptimizer since its using 'momentum'.

 Training was performed on an Amazon g2.2xlarge GPU server, and it took about 16 minutes.